What a graceful remedy

 Nevertheless, it is almost useless to lodge an appeal outside the litigation period (1 month, R411-20 CPI or 3 months if the person making the appeal is abroad R411-20 CPI together 643 CPC): if the director of the INPI answers you « PROUT You will not be able to do anything.

-Section 2.3.
-Extension of the time limit for litigation?
+Extension of the time limit for filing a contentious appeal?

 Usually, the free recourse allows to extend the time limit to form a contentious appeal: the time limit to lodge an appeal starting then from the decision of rejection of the ex gratia appeal (State Council, October 7, 2009, No. 322581).